OLIMEX/DIY-LAPTOP/doc/web/res_faq.md

 * Where are the design files for a 3D-printed laptop enclosure?
   * None are currently available from the immediate developers, as they are less savvy with 3D-modeling.
 The boards were initially designed to fit an affordable plastic laptop enclosure for the time being.
+  * One may be available soon and include a [rear LCD panel](https://imgur.com/gallery/1fNuG) and LCD bezel.
+No guarantees.
 * Are there alternative keyboard options available?
   * None are currently available.
 Please test compatibility, design a 3-D printed keyboard bezel, and it may get implemented!